Experimentally controlling scattering of water waves in correlated disorder: Discussion

 \section{Discussion}

-Our results provide unprecedented evidence for the existence of two distinct wave transport regimes in SHU disordered media: Suppression of scattering for small wavenumbers $k \leq K/2$, with $K$ denoting the size of the stealthy region in the structure factor, and strong scattering for $k > K/2$.
+Our results reveal two distinct regimes for wave transport in SHU disordered media: Suppression of scattering for small wavenumbers $k \leq K/2$, with $K$ denoting the size of the stealthy region in the structure factor, and strong scattering for $k > K/2$.
 A feature of stealth hyperuniformity is that in the non-scattering regime $k \leq K/2$, an uncorrelated medium with the same density of scatterers remains strongly scattering.
 Suppression of scattering by SHU differs from a mere homogenization process and does not coincide with an asymptotic regime in which all structural length scales are made much smaller than the wavelength.

 The different regimes are visually highlighted by direct imaging of the wavefield inside the structure (Fig.~\ref{fig:wavefield}).
 By measuring the extinction length and the viscous absorption length in the background medium, we define an effective scattering coefficient that exhibits a clear transition between the non-scattering and strong scattering regimes.
 The transition occurs exactly at the predicted threshold wavenumber $K/2 = \unit{1.12}{cm^{-1}}$ (Fig.~\ref{fig:l_e}).
 Below this threshold, the effective scattering strength is reduced by a factor greater than 1.5 in the SHU medium, with extinction dominated by absorption in this ``transparency'' regime~\cite{Bigourdan19,Sheremet20}.
 Above threshold, scattering emerges in the SHU medium, and the effective scattering strength takes similar values for both uncorrelated and SHU media.
 The distinct regimes below and above the threshold wavenumber are also clearly visible in the fluctuations of the effective scattering strength (Fig.~\ref{fig:l_e std}), where self-averaging is observed for the SHU medium below the threshold value.
 The differences in wave transport below and above the threshold wavenumber are also highlighted in the energy current flux lines (Fig.~\ref{fig:Poynting}), where directivity and coherence of the wavefront are preserved only in the SHU medium below the scattering threshold.